Aerovias Sud Americana: Scheduled cargo carrier

 ASA specialized in flying heavy/bulky cargo that would not usually travel by air domestically.
 By the mid 1950s, ASA US leader in shipping cattle and automobiles by air.
 There were animal holding pens at St Petersburg airport and advertisements in relevant periodicals.

 The most successful Latin American points on the network were Panama City, San Salvador and Guatemala City.
+In 1956, ASA's market split, by pounds shipped, was 74% southbound, 20% northbound, 6% between non-US points.
+Of the 74% southbound traffic, 55 percentage points was general cargo, 14 was cattle and 4 was automobiles.

-Also unusual: ASA had no military charter business.
+Unusually, ASA had no military charter business.
 All the other scheduled cargo carriers (Flying Tiger, Slick, Seaboard & Western, Riddle and, in the late 1950s, AAXICO Airlines) developed large military charter businesses during the 1950s.
 In the year ending June 1959, then the US government financial year, military charters comprised well over a third of every other scheduled cargo carrier's revenues, in some cases much more: Slick Airways had no scheduled cargo revenue that period, almost 100% of its revenue coming from military charters.
 Challenges included trade imbalance; there was not much to ship northbound, since most exports from the area at the time were commodities or agricultural items.
 Another was political instability and lack of aviation treaties with most Latin American countries, which meant landing rights could be withdrawn at any time, a source of significant uncertainty.
 ASA was also undersized.
 In 1956, Flying Tiger had over 15 times ASA's revenue, Slick and Seaboard & Western were almost 10 times the revenue.
 Riddle was over three times as large.